theianjones/blog/content/zaiste-programming-doom-emacs-tutorial.md

 - Buffers are a special concept in emacs they can be terminals, files, directories, etc
-- `space b b` to open another buffer
+- `SPC b b` to open another buffer
   - workspace buffer
-- `space b B` you can see all the buffer
+- `SPC b B` you can see all the buffer
-- `space ,` to switch buffers (its an alias)
+- `SPC ,` to switch buffers (its an alias)
-- `space shift ,` to switch to all buffers
+- `SPC SHIFT ,` to switch to all buffers
-- `space b X` You can create a scratch buffer and `space b s` to save and name it
+- `SPC b X` You can create a scratch buffer and `space b s` to save and name it
 - `CTRL w v` window split vertically
 - `CTRL w w` to switch windows
 - `CTRL w s` window split horizonal